Have a read on below at some quick stats and facts on the New York Jets to get you started:

 For more details on the next New York Jets game, check above on the page, we include all the details there.

 Where did the New York Jets finish the season?

-The New York Giants finished third in the AFC East standings in the 2019 season.
+The New York Jets finished last in the AFC East and 15th in the AFC.

 How many games did the New York Jets win?

-The New York Jets won seven games in the 2019 NFL season.
+The New York Jets won two games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: